Context

 yom YHWH (יוֹם יהוה) — "day of the LORD" (Joel 1:15; 2:1, 11, 31; 3:14)

-The "day of the LORD" is a central concept in prophetic eschatology, appearing in Amos, Isaiah, Zephaniah, Ezekiel, Obadiah, Malachi, and Joel.
-In Joel, the day of the LORD is described with terrifying imagery: "a day of darkness and gloom, a day of clouds and thick darkness" (2:2).
-Yet Joel also presents the day of the LORD as a day of salvation for those who call on the LORD's name (2:32).
-This dual character—judgment for the unrepentant, salvation for the faithful—is characteristic of the prophetic understanding of the day of the LORD.
+Joel describes the day of the LORD with terrifying imagery: "a day of darkness and gloom, a day of clouds and thick darkness" (2:2).
+The language echoes the theophany at Sinai (Exodus 19:16–18) and anticipates apocalyptic descriptions of cosmic upheaval.
+Yet Joel also presents the day of the LORD as a day of salvation for those who call on the LORD's name: "And it shall come to pass that everyone who calls on the name of the LORD shall be saved" (2:32).
+This dual character—judgment for the unrepentant, salvation for the faithful—is characteristic of prophetic eschatology and reflects the covenant structure of blessing and curse.

 shub (שׁוּב) — "to return/repent" (Joel 2:12–13)

-Joel's call to repentance—"Return to me with all your heart, with fasting, with weeping, and with mourning; and rend your hearts and not your garments" (2:12–13)—uses the verb shub, which means both "to turn" and "to return."
-Repentance in the prophetic tradition is not merely feeling sorry but a decisive turning of the whole person back to God.
-Joel's emphasis on heart-rending rather than garment-rending distinguishes genuine repentance from mere ritual performance.
+Joel's call to repentance—"Return to me with all your heart, with fasting, with weeping, and with mourning; and rend your hearts and not your garments" (2:12–13)—uses the verb shub, which carries the dual meaning of "to turn" and "to return."
+This semantic richness captures the essence of biblical repentance: turning away from sin and returning to God.
+Repentance is not merely feeling remorse but a decisive reorientation of the whole person toward God.

 ruach (רוּחַ) — "spirit/wind/breath" (Joel 2:28–29)

-Joel's promise that God will "pour out my Spirit (ruach) on all flesh" (2:28) is one of the most significant pneumatological texts in the Old Testament.
-The universality of the promise—"your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions; even on the male and female servants in those days I will pour out my Spirit" (2:28–29)—breaks through the boundaries of age, gender, and social status that typically restricted prophetic activity in Israel.
+Joel's prophecy radically democratizes the Spirit's work.
+The promise extends to "all flesh" (kol-basar)—a phrase that in context means all people within the covenant community, though Peter's application at Pentecost extends it to all humanity.
+The universality of the promise breaks through the boundaries that typically restricted prophetic activity: "Your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions; even on the male and female servants in those days I will pour out my Spirit" (2:28–29).
+Age, gender, and social status no longer limit who can receive the Spirit and speak God's word.

 Application Points